matteoxpo/T10D16/README.md

 Ok.
 It's not the worst thing you've done to get the doors to open.

 ***== Quest 8 received.
 Create an src/text_processor.c program that takes a number (line width) and text of up to 100 characters, ending with a line break, as input to stdin, when launched with the -w command-line switch.
 For any other switches, the program should output "n/a".
-The compiled file must be named Quest_8.
 When launched with the -w switch, the program justifies the input text and outputs it to stdout, mimicking the behavior of a word processor.
 The text should be divided into several lines, each having a specified number of characters.
 Lines cannot start with a space and cannot end with a space, the last line must not end with a line break.
 A word can be split to jump to a new line through the symbol '-' only if it does not fit on one line entirely.
 In all other cases, it must remain intact.
 The words in a line must be distributed evenly, filling the gaps between them with spaces.
-Using string.h is not allowed. ==***
+Using string.h is not allowed.
+Name of the build stage: text_processor.
+The executable file should be stored at the root in the build folder.
+It should be named Quest_8. ==***

 | Terminal arguments | Input | Output |
 | ------ | ------ | ------ |